apnadkarni/tcl-cffi/BUILD.md

 The above commands will statically link `libffi`.
 To use the `libffi` shared library, add the `--disable-staticffi` option to the `configure` command.
+This may be necessary with some `libffi` distributions to avoid link errors.

 If `libffi` include files and libraries are not in a standard location in the compiler or linker search paths, the `CFLAGS` and / or `LDFLAGS` environment